 Your auto deployment from GitLab.com to Microsoft Azure is now set up.
 Depending on the technology that you intend do use, there might be some more required steps for your application to boot up.
 Now you’re app and running!
 Pun intended.

-Thanks to my colleague Christian Weyer for reviewing this blog post.
+Thanks to Joshua Ellinger for pointing me at deployment slots and my colleague Christian Weyer for reviewing this blog post.
 The GitLab artwork is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.